Who We Serve

 FENWAY HEALTH - BOSTON

 Fenway Health's mission is to enhance the wellbeing of the LGBT community by providing healthcare, education, and advocacy.
-Circle of Hope provides clothing and toiletries to clinic patients and clients in the Violence Recovery Program (VRP), which provides services to survivors of domestic violence, hate crimes, police violence, and sexual assault.
+COH provides clothing and hygiene essentials to clinic patients and clients in the Violence Recovery Program (VRP), which provides services to survivors of domestic violence, hate crimes, police violence, and sexual assault.

 Universities and Schools